Fractune/TailsChecker/README.md

 Make sure you create a file named "combo.txt" which contains the emails you wanna check at the same time a proxy list named "proxies.txt" which countains your proxies w/ credentials (or without)

-• will be fixed later..
+• This will be fixed soon & more added later.

 ### <a color="#FFF">Features</a>
 ```